Kvitsi/countdown-timer/README.md

 - Countdown to New Year's Eve
 - Responsive design for various devices
-- Gradient text and background for an attractive lookd
+- Gradient text and background for an attractive look

 ## Demo